Reactive Inhibition Model of Stuttering Development & Behavior:

 Darrell M. Dodge,

 The hypothesis presented in this paper primarily concerns the brain functions underlying developmental stuttering.
 It was developed to explain the observed and reported behaviors of stuttering, including those resulting from ameliorative stuttering treatment of various types, as reported in research literature and clinically observed.
-The hypothesis proposes that stuttering behavior originates from increasingly conditioned reactions of the extended amygdaloid circuits to developmental disfluencies, which may be associated with several types of temporary or permanent speech-language impairments in childhood.
-The core behavior of developmental stuttering is described by this hypothesis as an inhibition of the speech-language motor system, resulting in disruption or freezing when some component(s) of the speech mechanism return(s) an impaired (unexpected) response.
-When the person experiencing this inhibition attempts to overcome the loss of speech control that results, compensatory movements (which include forcing and tension of the speech musculature) cause chaotic motor movements that result in additional compensative reactions.
+The hypothesis proposes that stuttering behavior originates from increasingly conditioned reactions of the extended amygdaloid circuits to developmental disfluencies, which may be associated with several types of neurological speech-language impairments in childhood, some of which may involve timing delays.
+The core behavior of developmental stuttering is described by this hypothesis as an inhibition of the speech-language motor system, resulting in disruption or freezing when some component(s) of the speech mechanism return(s) an unexpectedly delayed response.
+When the person experiencing this delay attempts to overcome it, compensatory movements (which include forcing and tension of the speech musculature) cause chaotic motor movements that result in additional compensative reactions.
 Each element of this behavior is thought to be influenced by genetic and developmental associations.
 For example, the original impairment to which the stutterer reacts may be genetic in nature, but may be a temporary characteristic associated with development.
 Likewise, repetition of the behavior during childhood results in the reactive forcing and resulting chaotic motor movements being classically conditioned and associated with the inhibitory response.
 The strength, duration, and/or target of the reaction and of this inhibitory response itself may likewise result from a genetic predisposition.
 In addition, the effect of the inhibitory attempt on brain function may also be influenced by genetic characteristics and developmental factors that govern the vulnerability of the neural system and circuits comprising the speech-language system to inhibition.
-An example of such a characteristic may be the fractional anisotropy (FA) in white matter tracts that has been measured in both children (Chang et. al. 2008) and adults (Sommer 2002), which has been enriched by Lu C. et al 2009.
-After describing the neurological details of the hypothesis, the paper continues with a description of proposed stages of stuttering development, applicability of the hypothesis to natural fluency recovery and recovery as a consequence of therapy. a discussion of possible ways of disproving the hypothesis, and implications for stuttering therapy.
+Examples of such characteristics may be the fractional anisotropy (FA) in white matter tracts that has been measured in both children (Chang et. al. 2008) and adults (Sommer 2002), which has been enriched by Lu C. et al 2009, as well as the genetic lysosomal mutations identified in genetic research conducted for the National Institutes of Health (Drayna 2014).
+After describing the neurological details of the hypothesis, this article continues with a description of proposed stages of stuttering development, applicability of the hypothesis to natural fluency recovery and recovery as a consequence of therapy. a discussion of possible ways of disproving the hypothesis, and implications for stuttering therapy.

 It is important to point out that from the very beginning (the posting referenced above) the model has been developed to resolve the "conflict" between "nature" and "nurture" hypotheses of stuttering behavior and development.
 It is assumed that there is an important poly-genetic component to stuttering and that this has a key influence on the bio-psychology of stuttering.